We believe you at Haven.

 You deserve support that honors your experience and needs and we will work with you to explore your options.
 Please remember, violence is always about power and control and never your fault.

-Haven is a sexual violence response center that provides confidential care, support, advocacy, and trauma-informed clinical services for survivors of sexual assault, intimate partner violence, child/family abuse, stalking, and/or harassment, to include online harassment.
+Haven is a sexual violence resource center that provides confidential care, support, advocacy, and trauma-informed clinical services for survivors of sexual assault, intimate partner violence, child/family abuse, stalking, and/or harassment, to include online harassment.

 Confidential On-Campus Resources